AN: All right, Kathey. I figure it's time to stop torturing you by telling you about this story and just POST IT ALREADY!

 Well, okay then.
 That's enough for Dean.

 He quits hunting the next day.
+He doesn't even think it through.
 He just calls Dad up and he quits.
 Tells him that he won't let Ben be raised like he was.

 Dad stops calling altogether after that.